factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/snapshots/_index.md

 ### Choosing serializers

-If your `SnapshotProjection` does not declare anything different, it will be serialized using the _default SnapshotSerializer_ known to your `SnapshotSerializerSupplier` (when using Spring boot, normally automatically bound as a spring bean).
+If your `SnapshotProjection` does not declare anything different, it will be serialized using the _default SnapshotSerializer_ known to your `SnapshotSerializerSupplier` (when using Spring boot, normally automatically bound as a Spring bean).

 In case you want to use a different implementation for a particular 'SnapshotProjection', you can annotate it with '@SerializeUsing'